Fabiosdl/e-commerce-api/README.md

 You can view and interact with the API documentation using the Swagger UI:

 1. **Access Swagger UI**:
-   - Open your browser and go to: `localhost:8080/swagger-ui.html`.
+   - Open your browser and go to: `http://localhost:8080/swagger-ui/index.html`.
+   - Use the password: `e-commerce-Auth`.

 2. **Explore API Endpoints**:
    - The Swagger UI provides a detailed, interactive interface where you can explore all available API endpoints and test their functionality directly from your browser.